chrisbrasington/NopeBrowserAndroid/README.md

 social media apps and bad actors, a browser becomes a sort of backdoor to addiction.
-And if you remove all browsers from android, you might still want to read one article or see one e-ticket delivery page
+And if you remove all browsers from android, you might still want to read one article or see one e-ticket delivery page (image a QR code at a resturaunt or museum).

 This browser does let you a url, but that's it.
 It blocks navigation.
 And perhaps more importantly, you can compile it with a blacklist of your